EyeTrackVR/EyeTrackVR/docs/_pages/Full_Build_Guide.md

 This image shows the optimal/near-optimal position for the LEDs.
 Hot glue is your friend with this.
 {% include custom/images/image_2.html url="https://i.imgur.com/3rCRU5A.jpg" max-width="500" caption="" alt="drawing" %}

+Tip: Use rubbing alcohol to easily remove hot glue.